cfe-lab/MiCall/docs/steps.md

   * g2p_aligned.csv - reads that mapped to V3LOOP, aligned to the HIV seed
   * not_v3_r1.fastq - reads that did not map to V3LOOP (read 1)
   * not_v3_r2.fastq - reads that did not map to V3LOOP (read 2)
+  * merged_contigs.csv - contig sequences generated from amplicon reads that show up as very common insert lengths after merging read pairs
 * `prelim_map`: map reads to all references.
 (Takes reads that did not map to V3LOOP.)
   * in - fastq1
   * in - fastq2
   * prelim.csv - SAM file format
+* `denovo`: assemble contigs from individual reads.
+(Replaces `prelim_map` in the denovo version of MiCall.)
+  * in - fastq1
+  * in - fastq2
+  * in - merged_contigs.csv
+  * contigs.csv - the assembled contigs, plus any merged contigs, including the best blast results
+  * blast.csv - multiple blast results for each contig
 * `remap`: iteratively use consensus from previous mapping as reference to try and map more reads.
 See [remap design] for more details.
+(The denovo version of MiCall just maps once onto the assembled contigs.)
   * in - fastq1
   * in - fastq2
   * in - prelim.csv